 Bi 8.
 Introduction to Molecular Biology: Regulation of Gene Expression.
 9 units (3-0-6); second term.
 This course and its sequel, Bi 9, cover biology at the molecular and cellular levels.
 Bi 8 emphasizes genomic structure and mechanisms involved in the organization and regulated expression of genetic information.
 The focus is on the ways that the information content of the genome is translated into distinctive, cell type specific patterns of gene expression and protein function.
 Assignments will include critical dissections of papers from classical and current research literature and problem sets.
 Instructors: Guttman, Hong.

 Bi 9.
 Cell Biology.
 9 units (3-0-6); third term.
+Prerequisites: Bi 8.
 Continues coverage of biology at the cellular level, begun in Bi 8.
 Topics: cytoplasmic structure, membrane structure and function, cell motility, and cell-cell recognition.
 Emphasis on both the ultrastructural and biochemical approaches to these topics.
-Instructors: Aravin, Deshaies.
+Instructors: Chan, Prober.

 Bi 22.
 Undergraduate Research.
 Units to be arranged; first, second, third terms.
 Special problems involving laboratory research in biology; to be arranged with instructors before registration.
 Graded pass/fail.
 Instructor: Staff.

 Bi/BE 24.
-Technical Communication for Biological Scientists and Engineers.
+Scientific Communication for Biological Scientists and Engineers.
 6 units (3-0-3); first, third terms.
 This course offers instruction and practice in writing and speaking relevant to professional biological scientists and engineers working in research, teaching, and/or medical careers.
 Students will write a paper for a scientific or engineering journal, either based on their previous research or written as a review paper of current work in their field.
-A Caltech faculty member, a postdoctoral scholar, or technical staff member serves as a technical mentor for each student, to provide feedback on the content and style of the paper.
-Oral presentations will be based on writing produced in the course, with feedback from instructors and peers.
+A Caltech faculty member, a postdoctoral scholar, or a technical staff member serves as a technical mentor for each student, to provide feedback on the content and style of the paper.
+Oral presentations will be based on selected scientific topics, with feedback from instructors and peers.
 Fulfills the Institute scientific writing requirement.
-Instructor: Anderson, B.
+Instructor: MacLean.

 Bi 90 abc.
 Undergraduate Thesis.
 12 or more units per term; first, second, third terms.
 Prerequisites: 18 units of Bi 22 (or equivalent research experience) in the research area proposed for the thesis, and instructor's permission.
 Intended to extend opportunities for research provided by Bi 22 into a coherent individual research project, carried out under the supervision of a member of the biology faculty.
 Normally involves three or more consecutive terms of work in the junior and senior years.
 The student will formulate a research problem based in part on work already carried out, evaluate previously published work in the field, and present new results in a thesis format.
 First two terms graded pass/fail; final term graded by letter on the basis of the completed thesis.
 Instructor: Bjorkman.

-BE/Bi 103.
-Data Analysis in the Biological Sciences.
-9 units (1-3-5); first term.
+BE/Bi 103 a.
+Introduction to Data Analysis in the Biological Sciences.
+9 units (1-3-5).
 For course description, see Bioengineering.

 Bi/Ch 110.
 Introduction to Biochemistry.
 12 units (4-0-8); first term.
 Prerequisite: Ch 41 abc or instructor's permission.
 Lectures and recitation introducing the molecular basis of life processes, with emphasis on the structure and function of proteins.
-Topics will include the derivation of protein structure from the information inherent in a genome, biological catalysis, the intermediary metabolism that provides energy to an organism, and the use of DNA manipulations, cloning, and expression of proteins in foreign hosts to study protein structure and function.
-Instructors: Campbell, Parker.
+Topics will include the derivation of protein structure from the information inherent in a genome, biological catalysis, and the intermediary metabolism that provides energy to an organism.
+Instructor: Clemons.

 Bi/Ch 111.
 Biochemistry of Gene Expression.
 12 units (4-0-8); second term.
 Prerequisites: Bi/Ch 110; Bi 8 and Bi 122 recommended.
 Lectures and recitation on the molecular basis of biological structure and function.
 Emphasizes the storage, transmission, and expression of genetic information in cells.
 Specific topics include DNA replication, recombination, repair and mutagenesis, transcription, RNA processing, and protein synthesis.
 Instructors: Campbell, Parker.